On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Introduction and Overview of Results

-The property we mentioned involves the notion of the link-complex of a vertex and linking of spheres in euclidean spaces (and more generally of algebraic cycles).
+The property we prove in this article involves the notion of the link-complex of a vertex and linking of spheres in euclidean spaces (and more generally of algebraic cycles).
 We begin by considering the simplest (but perhaps the hardest) case $d=2$.
 We consider first 2-complexes in $\Rspace^3$.
 Let $K$ be a $2$-complex.
-The link-complex of a vertex is the maximal $1$-subcomplex (a graph) whose join with the vertex is a subcomplex of $K$ (we give definitions in later sections).
-Sometimes the embeddability property of the complex provides restrictions on possible link-graphs.
+The link-complex\footnote{This subcomplex is usually called the link of the vertex.
+In this paper, we call it the link-complex or the link-graph to prevent confusion with other usages of the word ``link".} of a vertex is the maximal $1$-subcomplex (a graph) whose join with the vertex is a subcomplex of $K$ (we give definitions in later sections).
+Sometimes the embeddability of the complex provides restrictions on possible link-graphs.
 The following is well-known, see \cite{DeEd94}.
 Assume that the complex $K$ is sitting in $\Rspace^3$, i.e., simplex-wise linearly embedded.
 Then, if we consider small enough balls around each vertex, we can observe that the intersection of the boundary of a ball with the complex $K$ is a drawing of the link-graph of the vertex on the $2$-sphere.
 Now a planar graph with $n$ vertices has at most $3n-6$ edges, hence the total number of edges in all link-graphs is at most $n(3(n-1)-6) = 3n^2 -9n$.
 Since each triangle is counted three times it follows that such a complex $K$ over $n$ vertices has at most $n^2-3n$ triangles.
-A complex embedded in $\Rspace^3$ and $\Omega(n^2)$ triangles can be constructed by putting $n$ vertices on each of two skew lines in 3-space and then taking the Delaunay triangulation of the point set; it will consist of $\Omega(n^2)$ tetrahedra.
-Alternatively, one can take the boundary of the $4$-dimensional cyclic polytope, remove a single facet and embed it in $\Rspace^3$.
+A complex embedded in $\Rspace^3$ and with $\Omega(n^2)$ triangles can be constructed by putting $n$ vertices on each of two skew lines in 3-space and then taking the Delaunay triangulation of the point set; it will consist of $\Omega(n^2)$ tetrahedra.
+Alternatively, one can take the boundary of the $4$-dimensional cyclic polytope, remove a single facet and embed the result in $\Rspace^3$.